-Facial pain is common and often the result of headaches and injuries.
-However, other causes of facial pain include nerve conditions, jaw and dental problems, and infections.
+Facial pain may be the result of a headache or injury.
+Other causes of facial pain or pain in the face and jaw include nerve conditions, jaw and dental problems, and infections.

 Facial pain can originate from a specific area of the face, or it may radiate from another part of the head.